Inside DigitalOcean’s SOX Compliance Playbook

 2. The application’s configuration

-In other words, if you specify the configuration (such as the catalog, policy, and max grant duration) for a specific entitlement, these settings overrule the configuration set for the application as a whole.
+In other words, if you specify the configuration (such as the access profile, policy, and max grant duration) for a specific entitlement, these settings overrule the configuration set for the application as a whole.

 Because of this design, here’s how to go about configuring access requests: